 Being assertive: Reduce stress, communicate better

 Being assertive is a core communication skill.
-Being assertive means that you express yourself effectively and stand up for your point of view, while also respecting the rights and beliefs of others.
+Assertiveness can help you express yourself effectively and stand up for your point of view.
+It can also help you do this while respecting the rights and beliefs of others.

 Some people seem to be naturally assertive.
-But if you're not one of them, you can learn to be more assertive.
+But if you're not assertive, you can learn to be.

 Why assertive communication makes sense

 Because assertiveness is based on mutual respect, it's an effective and diplomatic communication style.
 Being assertive shows that you respect yourself because you're willing to stand up for your interests and express your thoughts and feelings.
-It also demonstrates that you're aware of the rights of others and are willing to work on resolving conflicts.
+It also demonstrates that you're aware of others' rights and willing to work on resolving conflicts.

 Of course, it's not just what you say — your message — but also how you say it that's important.
 Assertive communication is direct and respectful.
 Being assertive gives you the best chance of successfully delivering your message.
 If you communicate in a way that's too passive or too aggressive, your message may get lost because people are too busy reacting to your delivery.